pairen13368227StevenStevenson/realtime-decentralized-dashboard/helpArticles/ecosystem/mintingBonusesExplained.md

 After you BURN some FLUX, you will see an updated BURN bonus in your dashboard.

-The two bonuses (Started Mint Time Bonus and FLUX Token BURN Bonus) are multiplicative.
+The two bonuses (Started Mint Time Bonus and FLUX Burn Multiplier) are multiplicative.
 So you can get up to **30x FLUX minting rate at the time of pressing MINT**.
 It is suggested to get max 30x mint rate at time of minting FLUX, so this means you will most likely buy some FLUX first and burn it to your address if you are not at max multiplier yet before minting your FLUX.

 **The most efficient way to mint FLUX at any time is:**